8bitbuddhist/nix-configuration/README.md

 A full set of configuration files managed via NixOS.
 This project follows the general structure of https://github.com/tiredofit/nixos-config

+[!WARNING] DO NOT DOWNLOAD AND RUN `nixos-rebuild` ON THIS REPOSITORY!
+These are my personal configuration files.
+I invite you to look through them, modify them, and take inspiration from them, but if you run `nixos-rebuild`, it _will completely overwrite your current system_!

 ## Running

 ### Note on secrets management